Lowest rounds of golf

-This article lists the lowest rounds of golf.
-In professional competition a round of 59 or less is regarded as a significant achievement.
-In men's major championships the lowest round is 62 by Branden Grace at the 2017 Open Championship.
+This article lists the lowest recorded rounds in golf.
+In professional competition, a round of 59 or less is regarded as a significant achievement.
+In men's major championships the lowest rounds are 62 by Branden Grace at the 2017 Open Championship, by Rickie Fowler and Xander Schauffele at the 2023 U.S. Open, and by Xander Schauffele and Shane Lowry at the 2024 PGA Championship.
 The lowest officially recorded round is 55 by Rhein Gibson in 2012.
 In women's major championships the lowest round is 61, held jointly by Leona Maguire, Lee Jeong-eun and Kim Hyo-joo, all at the Evian Championship.

 Lowest rounds of golf

-The lowest officially recorded round is 55 by Rhein Gibson (12 birdies and two eagles on a par 71) on May 12, 2012 at River Oaks Golf Club in Edmond, Oklahoma.
+The lowest officially recorded round of golf is 55 by Rhein Gibson (12 birdies, two eagles, on a par 71) on May 12, 2012, at River Oaks Golf Club in Edmond, Oklahoma.
 This score is recognized by the Guinness World Records.

 Three other rounds of 55 are documented, but these are commonly discounted due to the length of the course or the nature of the round.
 On August 27, 2020, another was added, as Alexander Hughes shot a 55 in Jenks, Oklahoma, within 100 miles of where Gibson had his best day.

 Possibly the lowest documented round in competitive golf is 57, achieved by (among others) Bobby Wyatt in the 2010 Alabama Boys Junior Championship, and Alex Ross in the 2019 Dogwood Invitational.
 Ross's round was 15-under-par for the Druid Hills Golf Club course in Atlanta, and included 13 birdies and one eagle.
+More recently, LIV Golfer and YouTube influencer Bryson DeChambeau shot a 58 on the par 70 course at LIV Golf Greenbrier on August 6, 2023.